znasipak/bhpwave/docs/source/index.rst

 perturbation theory.
 The model is restricted to binaries in which the small body is undergoing a quasi-circular, equatorial inspiral into a rotating massive black hole.

-Documentation test of ``bhpwave.waveform.KerrCircularWaveform.select_modes``:
+Documentation test of ``bhpwave.waveform``:

-.. autofunction:: bhpwave.waveform.KerrCircularWaveform.select_modes
+.. automodule:: bhpwave.waveform
+   :members:

 .. note::
    This project is under active development.